openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 example) can no longer benefit from spreading over the worker nodes - since they will all also have just 1 replica (as a result of the topology).
 It's worth mentioning that we don't bother pinning those non-ingress infra workloads to any particular node, as that would have no benefit.
-The reason the replica must be pinned specifically to the control plane node and not some other arbitrary worker node is because it has to be pinned to *some* node, and for the sake of simplicity and the sake of consistency with deployments that don't have any workers (those with potential to have more workers added to them), we choose the control-plane node as the node to which the ingress pod is being pinned.
+The reason the router-default pod must be pinned specifically to the control plane node and not some other arbitrary worker node is because it has to be pinned to *some* node, and for the sake of simplicity and the sake of consistency with deployments that don't have any workers (those with potential to have more workers added to them), we choose the control-plane node as the node to which the ingress pod is being pinned.
 We also assume the worker nodes are possibly disposable but the single control-plane is "forever", so it wouldn't make sense to pin it to any particular worker.

 Looking at the PIT and PTP columns, you can see that under all circumstances where the proposed-"Infrastructure Topology" is "SingleReplica" it also makes